- Visit Gir National Park - the only place in the world to see Asiatic lions

 WHY DOES THIS TOUR OFFER VALUE FOR MONEY?

-Aside from our expert Kartikeya, the major draw of this tour is the excellent chance of seeing lion, leopard, nilgai, blackbuck, wolf, striped hyena, flamingo, and Ghudkhur, plus large gatherings of marsh harrier and demoiselle cranes in an unrushed manner.
-There are successful conservation programmes running and many of the local lodge owners are key to their success with their conservation efforts.
-Shantrunjay Pratap, the owner of Bera Safari Lodge, is a passionate conservationist and a major reason why leopards have survived and thrived in Bera.
-There will always be opportunities to explore issues with the hosts.
+Aside from our expert Kartikeya, the major draw of this tour is the excellent chance of seeing lion, leopard, nilgai, blackbuck, wolf, striped hyena, flamingo, and ghudkhur, plus large gatherings of marsh harrier and demoiselle cranes in an unrushed manner.
+Local lodge owners are key exponents of conservation in the regions you'll visit, none more so than Shantrunjay Pratap, the owner of Bera Safari Lodge, Shantrunjay is a passionate conservationist and a major reason why leopards have survived and thrived in Bera.
+There will be plenty of opportunity to meet with these conservation champions.

 Where possible we have secured accommodation offering a high standard of comfort, including the Raas in Jodhpur, Taj Gateway in Sasan Gir, and the Lalit in Mumbai with all meals included.
 There are wonderful dining opportunities to be had, including the Taj Umaid Bhawan Palace at Jodhpur, lunch with a backdrop of the Mehrangarh Fort whilst dining at Raas, and al fresco bush style evenings arranged whilst on safari.